Analysis Likely

 Expectations Have Become Impossible

-That doesn’t exist.
-It has never existed.
-Even the greatest games of all time have flaws.
-Ocarina of Time had an awful camera.
-RDR2 had clunky controls.
-The Witcher 3 had mediocre combat.
-But when hype reaches this level, the slightest flaw will feel like a betrayal.
-And GTA 6 will have flaws.
-That’s a mathematical certainty.
+That combination has never existed.
+Even the most celebrated games have real weaknesses.
+Ocarina of Time had a difficult camera.
+RDR2 had stiff controls.
+The Witcher 3 had underwhelming combat.
+When hype reaches this register, minor flaws read as betrayal.
+GTA 6 will have flaws.
+That’s a statistical certainty, not pessimism.

 2026 Rockstar Isn’t 2013 Rockstar

 The studio has changed.
-Key founders — Dan Houser, Lazlow Jones, Leslie Benzies — have left.
-Dan Houser, Rockstar’s co-founder and the creative mind behind every GTA since the first, departed in 2020.
-Lazlow, the voice of GTA radio, is gone too.
-Does that mean GTA 6 will be bad?
-No. But pretending it changes nothing is self-deception.
-A studio’s identity is carried by individuals, and several of those who defined what GTA is are no longer there.
+Key figures including Dan Houser, Lazlow Jones, and Leslie Benzies have left.
+Dan Houser, co-founder and the creative lead behind every GTA since the original, departed in 2020.
+Lazlow, the voice behind GTA’s radio culture, is gone too.
+This doesn’t make GTA 6 a bad game by default, but it does mean the creative DNA has shifted.
+A studio’s identity is carried by individuals, and several of those who defined what GTA is are no longer in the room.

 The Ghost of GTA Online